Glossary of Human Resources Management and Employee Benefit Terms

 Vacation accrual is the system companies use to track how employees earn paid time off (PTO) over time.
 Here's how it typically works:

-1. Accrual Rate: This is the speed at which employees earn vacation time.
+1. Accrual rate: This is the speed at which employees earn vacation time.
 It's usually expressed in hours earned per pay period (like bi-weekly or monthly).
 The rate can vary based on factors like:

-2. Tracking Accrued Time: Companies use payroll systems or dedicated software to track the vacation time each employee has earned.
+2. Tracking accrued time: Companies use payroll systems or dedicated software to track the vacation time each employee has earned.
 This allows employees to see their available balance and plan their time off accordingly.

-3. Using Accrued Vacation: Once employees have enough accrued time, they can submit a request to use their vacation days.
+3. Using accrued vacation: Once employees have enough accrued time, they can submit a request to use their vacation days.
 The approval process typically involves their manager to ensure smooth workflow during their absence.

 Here are some additional points to consider: